jmw86069/jamses/README.md

 - Caveat: Specific contrasts can be added manually when necessary.

-## Define experiment design and contrasts
+## Design and contrasts - SEDesign

 - `groups_to_sedesign()` takes by default a `data.frame` where each
   column represents an experiment factor, and creates the following: